Kim Williams (basketball): Professional career

+WNBA

-Drafted in the fourth round (28th overall) by the Utah Starzz in the 1997 WNBA draft, Williams began her professional career in the WNBA with the Starzz.
-In 58 games (20 starts) in two years, Williams averaged 7.8 points, 2.4 rebounds, and 1.8 assists.
+Drafted in the fourth round (28th overall) by the Utah Starzz in the 1997 WNBA draft, Williams played her debut game on June 21, 1997 in a 61 - 73 loss to the Sacramento Monarchs and recorded 6 points, 3 rebounds and 1 steal.
+Williams played 58 games in her first two seasons (both with Utah), and averaged 7.8 points, 2.4 rebounds, and 1.8 assists.

-The Minnesota Lynx selected Williams third overall in the 1999 WNBA expansion draft, but Williams never played for the Lynx.
+After her sophomore season in 1998, Williams never played in the WNBA again, but she did sign multiple contracts amongst different teams from 1999-2002.
+On April 6, 1999, the Minnesota Lynx selected Williams third overall in the 1999 WNBA expansion draft, but Williams was waived two months later on June 8 and never played for the Lynx.

+After not being signed by any team and missing the 2000 season entirely, she was signed by the Cleveland Rockers on April 30, 2001.
+However she was waived a week later on May 8 and went on to miss the entire 2001 season as well.

+On April 30, 2002, Williams signed a contract with the Los Angeles Sparks but was waived two weeks later on May 13 before the season started.
+And once again, she was not signed by another team and missed the entire 2002 season.
+And thus, her final WNBA game ever was played on August 17, 1998 in a 64 - 75 loss to the Phoenix Mercury where she recorded 2 points, 3 rebounds, 1 assist and 1 steal on 11% FG shooting (1-11 FG).

+Other leagues

 Following the 1998 WNBA season, Williams played overseas, beginning with Sporting in Greece from 1998 to 1999, followed by Holon in Israel from 1999 to 2000 and Fiskobirlik in Turkey from 2000 to 2001.

 In 2004, Williams returned to the United States with the Chicago Blaze of the National Women's Basketball League, playing two seasons.

 Williams played in Europe and Israel from 2004 to 2014, most recently with Dynamo Kyiv from 2012 to 2014.
 Williams left Ukraine as military conflicts between Russia and Ukraine began.

 Williams signed with the Chicago Lady Steam of the Women's American Basketball Association in 2014.
 She returned to DePaul University later that year to finish her bachelor's degree.